 Literary Analysis 5th grade and above

-Help your teen become familiar with one of Shakespeare's funniest, but complicated plays with this two-page worksheet which includes Midsummer Night's Dream quotes.
+Help your teen become familiar with one of Shakespeare's funniest plays with this two-page worksheet which includes Midsummer Night's Dream quotes.

 Help your teenager review Macbeth, arguably Shakespeare's darkest play, with this worksheet featuring quotes and characters.